 Charter members of Phi Beta Kappa at the University of Arkansas pictured at the 1932 meeting at the Washington Hotel in Fayetteville, Arkansas.
 Among the first members: Jobelle Holcombe (1st row, 5th from left) and Ida Pace Purdue (not pictured)

 Mary Love Collins, circa 1902-12 with Phi Beta Kappa key on a ribbon at her waist.
 On display in the museum at Chi Omega Executive Headquarters is Mary Love’s Phi Beta Kappa key.

-Phi Beta Kappas pictured in the 1915 Eleusis
+Phi Beta Kappas pictured in a 1915 issue of The Eleusis

 Phi Beta Kappas attending the 1964 Convention